ol3d/home-ops/docs/concepts/cloud-init/cloud-init.md

-# Introduction to cloud-init: Simplifying Server Initialization in Homelabs
+# Introduction to cloud-init: Simplifying Server Initialization

 ## What is cloud-init?